mnaveiro/nba3pointers/README.md

   * It is a matter of fact that players are shooting more and with better percentages than ever but the lever of success is still far from the two point shoots.

 ### Acknowledgements
 This analysis was inspired by ["NBA 3 Point Percentages Through the Years"](https://www.kaggle.com/akeemtlking/nba-3-point-percentages-through-the-years) published by Akeem King in Kaggle.

+Header image taken from [expo.advance.net](https://expo.advance.net/)

 ### References
 * Should the NBA move back the 3 Point Line?
 [Discussion at Reddit](https://www.reddit.com/r/nba/comments/5wkbke/discussion_should_the_nba_move_back_the_3_point/)